Focus - Attention - Self Discipline - Self Control - Will Power

 Previous SubjectNext Subject

-Spacing Out - Attention Problems - Time Management - Prioritizing - Delaying
+Brain Waves - Mindset - Time Management - Prioritizing - Delaying

-Willpower - Strong Willed - Staying Calm - Vigilance - Listening - Interested - Immersion - Commitment - Awareness - Hypnosis
+Willpower - Strong Willed - Default Network - Staying Calm - Vigilance - Listening - Interested - Immersion - Commitment - Awareness - Hypnosis - Flow

 Women MeditatingAttention Management refers to models and tools for supporting the management of attention at the individual or at the collective level, and at the short-term or at a longer term over periods of weeks or months.
 Distractions diminish people's ability to remember.
 Divided attention does impair memory, but people can still selectively focus on what is most important, even while they're multitasking.
 Supporting the management of attention the objective is to bring a certain number of solutions to attention problems.
 A selection of these problems are: people perception cognitive limitations - Such as the limited capacity of the human short-term memory where an average number of 4 items can be managed at a given time (Cowan 2001), or the theoretical cognitive limit to the number of people with whom one can maintain stable social relationships as with the Dunbar's number of 150.
 Social Interaction Overload is when people get a lot of solicitations and interruptions that originate from online social networking services.